navamikairanda/neuralclothsim/README.md

 ## FAQ

 - *I am running out of GPU memory, what do I do?* The GPU memory consumption is determined by the number of samples drawn from the reference midsurface.
 You can reduce the number of samples in the `config/*.ini` file.
+- *How did we generate UV map for single panel (piece of cloth rather than a garment)?* Blender step; Import mesh, UV Editing, Edit model, UV unwrap (angle-based), export mesh as .obj with uv.
+Delete .mtl file.
+Veryify using Set Texture

 ## Acknowledgements
 This codebase used lots of source code from: